Q: What is the time commitment for a parent or student?

 - The Bridge Program emphasizes and teaches time management and responsibility from a young age.

 Q: Can I apply to teach at The Ambrose School Bridge Program?

-A: We are currently looking for teachers who are excited to be a part of our growing community!
+A: As openings become available, we welcome applications from teachers who are excited to be a part of our growing community!
 Email firstname.lastname@example.org for our Bridge teacher application.

 Q: How do I know the Bridge Program is right for me?

 - Will our family benefit from having another person organize the curriculum for our children’s instruction?